langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

 - Python's clean and intuitive syntax makes it easy to write and understand code, even for beginners.
 This simplicity accelerates the development of automation scripts and reduces the learning curve for new users.
-  [Medium: Python for Automation: Streamling Tasks with Scripting][
+  [Medium: Python for Automation: Streamlining Tasks with Scripting][
     medium-python-for-automation-streamlining tasks-with-scripting]

 ##### Extensive Libraries